getproducthub/codex-container/PORTER.md

 - Repository access that includes this `Dockerfile` and scripts.
 - A Porter project with permissions to build from that repo and access any required secrets.
 - Optional (needed for Option B or local testing): Docker installed locally and a container registry you can push to (examples use GitHub Container Registry at `ghcr.io`).
+- Optional (needed when triggering jobs from another service): a Porter API token scoped to run jobs in your project.

 ## 1. Build the container image
 You have two ways to provide the Codex CLI image Porter should run: